SDGforskning/sdg-strings/SDG02_query_action_WoS.md

       OR "stabiliz*" OR "stabilis*" OR "intervention$" OR "counteract" OR "policy" OR "policies" OR "strateg*" OR "framework$" OR "governance" OR "legislat*" OR "regulat*" )
-      NEAR/5 ("volatil*" OR "instability" OR "unstable" OR "anomalies" OR "price shock$") )
+      NEAR/5 ("volatil*" OR "instability" OR "unstable" OR "anomalies" OR "price shock$" OR "price spike$" OR "inflation") )
   OR
     (